tailhook/dir-signature/README.rst

 which is:

 * Reproducible (does not depend on order of file scan)
-* Easy to check even without having this crate
+* Easy to check even using a bash script (sans edge cases)
-* Usable for file synchonization (has checksums of files using small blocks)
+* Usable for file synchonization
+* Can be produced and checked without loading full index into memory

 License